Is it just balancing the books, or is it the beginning of the end...

 The multi-year deal won't only be about the resources.
 Amazon will become a partner in selling GoCentral website builder and WordPress hosting services.
-In case you need a refresher - Amazon is seriously good at selling things and keeping their clients happy and paying.
+In case you need a refresher - Amazon is seriously good at selling things and keeping its clients happy and paying.

-So one could argue that this move may prove to be an absolute masterstroke for both companies, increasing sales and number of users.
+So one could argue that this move may prove to be an absolute masterstroke for both companies, increasing sales and the number of users.

-In an official statement made by Amazon, you could also see the opportunities for improvement.
+In the official statement made by Amazon, you could also see the opportunities for improvement.
 That includes machine learning, analytics, databases and containers currently employed by Amazon - all that could be used to improve the service quality for users all around the world.